 The next time your child wants to play a game with you, consider pulling out Jenga!
 While you and your little one are making memories, having to carefully remove and stack the blocks is a wonderful workout for those little finger muscles.

 All this activity requires is a whisk and pom-poms, and it can easily be turned into a game used to sharpen other skills as well.
-You can ask them to sort the pom-poms by color or size, and see how many of each can fit into the whisk, etc.
+Additionally, you can ask them to sort the pom-poms by color or size, and see how many of each can fit into the whisk, etc.

 Remember Jenga?
-Those blocks can also be used for creative building.
-It’s the game that keeps on giving!
+Of course, those blocks can also be used for creative building.
+Indeed, it’s the game that keeps on giving!

 Puzzles with knobs are an excellent way to practice these skills.
-Puzzles are also a great excuse to shower praise on your child.
+In addition, puzzles are also a great excuse to shower praise on your child.
 The look of pride on their face when they hear, “Great job!
 You did it!” never gets old.